alejoseb/Modbus-STM32-HAL-FreeRTOS/README.md

 # Modbus library for STM32 Microcontrollers
-USART and USB-CDC Modbus RTU Master and Slave library for STM32 microcontrollers based on Cube HAL and FreeRTOS.
+TCP, USART and USB-CDC Modbus RTU Master and Slave library for STM32 microcontrollers based on Cube HAL and FreeRTOS.

 Includes multiple examples for popular development boards including BluePill, NUCLEO-64,